-Honda i-VTEC which is called as Intelligent VTEC combines the operation of DOHC VTEC engines with VTC engine of Honda.
-The K series and J series engines released with this technology in many vehicles is as follows
+Honda i-VTEC which is called as Intelligent VTEC combines the operation of DOHC VTEC engines with the VTC engine of Honda.
+The K series and J series engines released with this technology in vehicles is as follows

 - K-Series: The double implementation of i-VTEC is used in K-Series engines.
 The performance is similar to the DOHC VTEC system like B16A.
 There are 3 cam lobes in both intake and exhaust cams in each cylinder.
 VTC with conventional DOHC VTEC is the performance in i-VTEC.

 - R-Series: It uses a modified SOHC VTEC system that consists of two large lobes with a single small lobe.
 The small lobe is processed during VTEC when the larger lobes process the intake valves.
 The system acts in a reverse manner when compared to the typical VTEC systems.
 It exhibits excellent fuel efficiency without affecting the performance of the engine.

 - I-VTEC with VCM: Honda introduced an update of the J series as i-TEC V6 with Variable Cylinder Management (VCM).
 It is a cylinder deactivation technology when a valve of one bank of three cylinders is closed at a low speed and load operation.
 This deactivation of cylinders is done automatically by the engine to increase fuel efficiency by reducing consumption.